 Tests reported in our laboratory

-Natera is a global leader in cell-free DNA testing.
-The mission of the company is to change the management of disease worldwide with a focus on reproductive health, oncology, and organ transplantation.
-Natera operates an ISO 13485-certified and CAP-accredited laboratory certified under the Clinical Laboratory Improvement Amendments (CLIA) in San Carlos, Calif.
+Natera is a pioneer and global leader in cell-free DNA testing from a simple blood draw.
+The mission of the company is to change the management of disease worldwide with a focus on women’s health, oncology, and organ health.
+Natera operates ISO 13485-certified and CAP-accredited laboratories certified under the Clinical Laboratory Improvement Amendments (CLIA) in San Carlos, California and Austin, Texas.
 It offers proprietary genetic testing services to inform obstetricians, transplant physicians, oncologists, and cancer researchers, including biopharmaceutical companies, and genetic laboratories through its cloud-based software platform.